Scthe/scthe.github.io/content/blog/2023-12-15-vulkan-synchronization/vulkan-synchronization.md

 * synchronization with swapchain,
 * frames in flight.

 This is the second article in the series.
-Previously, in ["Vulkan initialization"](/blog/vulkan-initialization), we've seen how to initialize Vulkan.
-We've discussed [swapchain](/blog/vulkan-initialization#create-swapchain), and [command buffers](blog/vulkan-initialization#storing-vulkan-commands).
+Previously, in <CrossPostLink permalink="/blog/vulkan-initialization/">"Vulkan initialization"</CrossPostLink>, we've seen how to initialize Vulkan.
+We've discussed <CrossPostLink permalink="/blog/vulkan-initialization/" paragraph="Create swapchain">swapchain</CrossPostLink>, and <CrossPostLink permalink="/blog/vulkan-initialization/" paragraph="Storing Vulkan commands">command buffers</CrossPostLink>.
 Both of these concepts will be relevant.

 It might seem unusual to discuss synchronization right after we have finished initializing Vulkan.
-Yet as you will see in both ["Vulkan resources"](#) and ["Typical Vulkan frame"](#), this concept permeates through most other API surfaces.
+Yet as you will see in both <CrossPostLink permalink="/blog/vulkan-resources/">"Vulkan resources"</CrossPostLink> and <CrossPostLink permalink="/blog/vulkan-frame/">"A typical Vulkan frame"</CrossPostLink>, this concept permeates through most other API surfaces.